barbajs/barba/documentation/user/css.md

 ## Usage

-During the transition process, Barba defines custom classes according to the transition `appear` / `leave` / `enter` hooks and the transition name, if specified.
+During the transition process, Barba defines custom classes according to the transition `once` / `leave` / `enter` hooks and the transition name, if specified.
 Here is the list of hooks supported by the module:

-### appear
+### once

-- `.barba-appear`: **starting state** for `appear`, added when appear transition is triggered, removed one frame after.
+- `.barba-once`: **starting state** for `once`, added when first load transition is triggered, removed one frame after.
-- `.barba-appear-active`: **active state** for `appear`, applied during the entire appearing phase, then added when appear transition is triggered and removed when transition/animation finishes.
+- `.barba-once-active`: **active state** for `once`, applied during the entire appearing phase, then added when once transition is triggered and removed when transition/animation finishes.
 This class can be used to define the duration, delay and easing curve.
-- `.barba-appear-to`: **ending state** for `appear`, added one frame after transition is triggered (at the same time `barba-appear` is removed) and removed when transition/animation finishes.
+- `.barba-once-to`: **ending state** for `once`, added one frame after transition is triggered (at the same time `barba-once` is removed) and removed when transition/animation finishes.

 ### leave